Janvijain/Qwiklabs-Deploy-to-Kuberenetes-in-Google-Cloud-Challenge-Lab/README.md

 # Qwiklabs Deploy to Kuberenetes in Google Cloud Challenge Lab

 Step by Step Guide to solve this challenge.
-Can refer my YoutTube video far the same : https://youtu.be/SmbBhmOeh8c
+Can refer my YouTube video far the same : https://youtu.be/SmbBhmOeh8c

 # Task 1: Create a Docker image and store the Dockerfile